 How does BlogVault know what has changed?

-During the regular WordPress backup cycle, BlogVault scans the list of files present in your website.
+During the regular WordPress backup cycle, BlogVault scans the list of files present on your website.
 This is a very light-weight activity.
-After the scan it identifies every change made including the deletion of, or modifications made to files.
+After the scan, it identifies every change made including the deletion of, or modifications made to files.
 It then fetches only these files (which are not present in the existing backup).
 The changes in the files are identified based on multiple factors, such as modification time, or the size of contents.

 Does it work for Databases too?

 Yes, BlogVault backs up databases too.

 While performing a complete backup of a WordPress site, the entire site needs to be copied.
 This uses a lot of server resources.
 Incremental backups on the other hand only copy small parts of the site.
 This puts minimum strain on the server and does not slow the site down.

 Backup very large sites

 Over time as we add more content, images or other media to a website, it will use more space.
 In many cases, this can utilize many GBs of data.
 Doing complete backups of such large sites is often not be feasible as it takes hours to do a complete backup.

 However, with incremental backups, even large sites can be backed up efficiently.

 Use reduced storage